artsvuni/FFKit/README.md

 #### Properties ⚙️

 -   `type` by this property you can choose next button types `primary`, `secondary`, `tertiary`, `flat` and `tag`
--   All basic properties like `width`, `bbackgroundColor` etc., this component takes from Design mode, so, you are free to change them in Design mode or by code.
+-   All basic properties like `width`, `backgroundColor` etc., this component takes from Design mode, so, you are free to change them in Design mode or by code.
 -   `text` Change default text for a button
 -   `icon` all icons should be stored in the root assets/icons folder.
 Just type the name like `icon: "arrow-left"`
 -   `iconAlign` so far has only one option `left`.
 This option will align an icon to the left (depends on icon)